ronaldlangeveld/node-payfast/README.md

 // Initialize a new Payfast instance with your config data. const  pf  =  new PayFast(config);

-// Very important to keep the order of the parameters as per Payfast's documentation, else it will drive you mad, cause the signature won't validate.
+// Very important to keep the order of the parameters as per Payfast's documentation, else the signature won't validate.
-// I know, it's dumb, but that's how it is till Payfast's dev team fixes it.

 var  paymentData  = {
 return_url: 'https://www.someurl.com/success',